-During the 2014 first quarter, we added 5,855 rooms (gross) to our system.
-Approximately 56 percent of new rooms are located outside the United States and 18 percent of the room additions are conversions from competitor brands.
-At the end of the 2014 first quarter, we had over 200,000 rooms in our lodging development pipeline, which includes hotel rooms under construction and under signed contracts, as well as nearly 30,000 hotel rooms approved for development but not yet under signed contracts.
-Our pipeline does not include the over 10,000 rooms associated with the Protea transaction which closed on April 1, 2014.
-We expect the number of our hotel rooms (gross) will increase by approximately 6 percent in 2014, including the addition of rooms associated with the Protea transaction, and approximately 5 percent, net of deletions.
+During the 2014 first half, we added 24,584 rooms (gross) to our system.
+Approximately 67 percent of new rooms are located outside the United States (with 10,016 rooms related to the Protea Hotels acquisition) and 8 percent of the room additions are conversions from competitor brands.
+At the end of the 2014 second quarter, we had nearly 215,000 rooms in our lodging development pipeline, which includes hotel rooms under construction and under signed contracts, as well as 30,000 hotel rooms approved for development but not yet under signed contracts.
+We expect the number of our hotel rooms (gross) will increase by approximately 7 percent in 2014, including the addition of rooms associated with the Protea transaction, and approximately 6 percent, net of deletions.
 The figures in this paragraph do not include residential or timeshare units.